-- 1. Follow the procedure in before working inside your computer. - 2.
+- 1. Follow the procedure in Before working inside your computer. - 2.
 Remove the base cover.

-The following images indicate the location of the display assembly and provide a visual representation of the removal procedure.
+The figure indicates the location of the display assembly and provides a visual representation of the removal procedure.

-- 1. Peel the tape that secures the display cable to the system board. - 2.
-Open the latch, and then disconnect the display cable from the system board. - 3.
-Remove the display cable from the routing guides on the palm-rest and keyboard assembly. - 4.
-Remove the four screws (M2.5x5) that secure the display hinges to the palm-rest and keyboard assembly. - 5.
-Lift the left and right display hinges. - 6.
-Slide the palm-rest and keyboard assembly off the display assembly. - 7.
-After performing the above steps, you are left with the display assembly.
+- 1. Peel off the tape that secures the display cable to the system board. - 2.
+Open the latch, and disconnect the display cable from the system board. - 3.
+Remove the screw (M2.5x3.5) and the two screws (M2.5x5) that secure the left display hinge to the system board. - 4.
+Remove the three screws (M2.5x5) that secure the right display hinge to the system board. - 5.
+Lift the palm-rest and keyboard assembly up to raise the display hinges. - 6.
+Slide the palm-rest and keyboard assembly off the display assembly carefully.